 Events — Dec 15, 2024

-Together with various speakers, we will discuss how texts influence visitors' experience of art and the choices museums make to safeguard visitors while preserving the artist's freedom of expression.
+We will discuss how texts influence visitors' experience of art and the choices museums make to safeguard visitors while preserving the artist's freedom of expression.
+With Guillaume Désanges (director Palais de Tokyo), Alicja Gescinska (philosopher), Emma Harjadi Herman (Stedelijk Museum Amsterdam) and TINKEBELL. (artist)

 Price